 gemcExamplePic gemcCodeExample

-Geant4 volumes are built using the sci-g python API.
+Geant4 volumes are built using the python API.
 An example geometry: a flux scintillator paddle collects hits from protons impinging on a liquid hydrogen target The above snippet is the only code needed to build the geometry and record all tracks hitting the paddle.

 Detector Variations